mabreu88/holbertonschool-shell/io_redirections_and_filters/README.md

 	The current and parent directories should not be taken into account Hidden directories should be counted
 12. What’s new
-Create a script that displays the 10 newest files in the current directory.
+Create a script that displays the 10 newest files in the current directory
 Requirements:
 	One file per line
 	Sorted from the newest to the oldest